 As a requirement of participation on this expedition, all passengers must purchase medical evacuation insurance, and a primary health insurance policy.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Round-trip flights from Buenos Aires to Ushuaia and return in Economy class; meet and greet by representatives in Ushuaia; one pre-voyage hotel night at Arakur Hotel; transfers between Ushuaia airport, hotel, and the ship; tour of Tierra del Fuego National Park before embarkation; shipboard accommodations; parka; gear on loan (boots); all meals onboard ship; 24-hour room service onboard ship; soft drinks and select wine, champagne, and alcohol onboard ship; gratuities; butler service for guests staying in Deck 6 Suites.
+Round-trip flights between Buenos Aires/Ushuaia; one pre-voyage hotel night in Ushuaia at Arakur Hotel; transfers between Ushuaia airport, hotel, and the ship; tour of Tierra del Fuego National Park before embarkation; shipboard accommodations; parka; gear on loan (boots); Wi-Fi onboard ship; all meals onboard ship; 24-hour room service; most beverages onboard ship; gratuities onboard ship.
+Butler service for guests staying in Deck 6 Suites.
 Subject to change without notice.

-Airfare except as mentioned; passport and visa expenses and/or immigration reciprocity taxes if applicable; any ground services before and/or after the cruise other than the ones mentioned; spa charges; beverages other than those mentioned; laundry services, hair salon; personal expenses, Wi-Fi, on board medical consultations and drug prescriptions; required travel insurance; fuel surcharge may apply.
+Airfare except as mentioned; passport and visa expenses and/or immigration reciprocity taxes if applicable; any ground services before and/or after the cruise other than the ones mentioned; kayaking; spa charges; premium alcohol; laundry services, hair salon; personal expenses, on board medical consultations and drug prescriptions; required travel insurance; fuel surcharge may apply.